5weggeman/hifi-gan-laughnet/README.md

 Mel-spectrogram error during training with V1 generator.<br>
 ![Mel-spectrogram error](./MSE.png)

-The Mel-spectrogram error decreases normally and then seems to be steady.
-Although this isn't really improving it's at least not getting worse.
+The Mel-spectrogram error decreases normally and then stabilises, but at least it's not getting worse.
-The same holds for the validation mel-spectrogram error:
+To ensure that it is performing well we should also check the validation Mel-spectrogram error:

 Validation mel-spectrogram error during training with V1 generator.<br>
 ![validation Mel-spectrogram error](./VMSE.png)

+Here too the error doesn't seem to improve that much, but at least it's not getting worse either, hence it should be fine.

 ## Fine-Tuning
 1. Copy the filename of the source laughter file you want to finetune on from the `training-ft.txt` file in the `laughter/output` directory to the `validation-ft.txt` file.
 Be sure to include the `|` token!